Landscapes of the Canadian Maritimes

 Flights & More

-With FREEDOM, you can book your Landscapes of the Canadian Maritimes escorted tour and flights together, as an ATOL protected package.
+With FREEDOM, you can book your Landscapes of the Canadian Maritimes luxury tour and flights together, as an ATOL protected package.
 Our Travel Experts can find the best priced Economy, Premium or Business Class flights for you.

 You can also personalise your holiday.
 Why not add:

-Next Steps
+Next Step

 Please get in touch with our Canada Experts to start planning your holiday.
 You’ll have a single point of contact from your first enquiry through booking.